+Thus, in this study, we use the cc-pV\{Q,5\}Z basis set extrapolation instead of aug-cc-pV\{Q,5\}Z one.
 The slopes of the correlation energy, extrapolated to cp-uncorrected and cp-corrected complete basis set limits, for all investigated series are summarized in Table \ref{tbl:slope-all-systems}, while Table \ref{tbl:slope-all-systems-inclHF} summarizes the slopes of the full interaction energies obtained by different WFT-based methods.

 The CCSD(T) CBS lines for all our systems up to the hexacene analogues (indicated by 1 $\rightarrow$ 6 ) are obtained as follows: per ring including HF for BNx $\cdots$ NBx series,

 per ring including HF for BNx $\cdots$ BNx series, and